yushulx/javascript-barcode-qr-code-scanner/examples/chrome_extension/PRIVACY-POLICY.md

 ## Your Rights

 You have the right to:
-- **Access**: View what data is stored (check localStorage in DevTools)
+- **Access**: View what data is stored (only preferences in chrome.storage)
 - **Delete**: Uninstall the extension to remove all data
-- **Opt-out**: Don't use the login feature to avoid authentication data
+- **Privacy**: No login means complete anonymity
 - **Control**: Manage permissions in Chrome's extension settings
+- **Transparency**: Full source code available on GitHub

 ## No Sale of Data

 We **never** sell, rent, or trade any user data.
 There is no business model based on data monetization.

-## Open Source
+## 100% FREE & Open Source

-This extension's code can be reviewed for transparency.
-All barcode processing uses the Dynamsoft SDK, which is a commercial product with its own privacy practices.
+This extension is **completely FREE** and open-source:
+- No paid features
+- No premium upgrades
+- No trials that expire
+- No hidden costs
+- Full source code available: [GitHub Repository](https://github.com/yushulx/javascript-barcode-qr-code-scanner/tree/main/examples/chrome_extension)

+All barcode processing uses FREE open-source libraries:
+- **ZXing-WASM** - Apache License 2.0
+- **PDF.js** - Apache License 2.0

 ## Contact

 For questions, concerns, or requests regarding this privacy policy:

+- **GitHub Issues**: [yushulx/javascript-barcode-qr-code-scanner](https://github.com/yushulx/javascript-barcode-qr-code-scanner)
 - **Chrome Web Store Support**: Use the support tab on the extension's store listing
-- **GitHub Issues**: [yushulx/javascript-barcode-qr-code-scanner](https://github.com/yushulx/javascript-barcode-qr-code-scanner)
-- **Email**: Contact through Dynamsoft's support channels

 ## Acknowledgment

-By using this extension, you acknowledge that you have read and understood this Privacy Policy and agree to its terms, including:
+By using this extension, you acknowledge that you have read and understood this Privacy Policy and agree to its terms:
-- Local processing of images and barcodes
+- 100% local processing of images and barcodes
-- Transmission of email to Dynamsoft for trial license
-- Use of Google OAuth for authentication
-- Storage of license information locally
+- No external data transmission
+- No authentication or personal data collection
+- Minimal local storage (preferences only)

 ---

-**Summary**: This extension processes barcodes locally.
-The only external communication is for trial license authentication (email sent to Dynamsoft).
-No images, scan results, or browsing data are ever transmitted or stored externally.
+**Summary**: This is a **100% FREE, privacy-first** extension.
+All barcode scanning happens locally in your browser using open-source libraries. **ZERO data collection.
+ZERO external communication.
+ZERO tracking.
+Completely free forever.**